 Pay attention to your body and notice if you are hungry or tired.
 Get up and move regularly.
 Doing simple stretches can really help with back neck and wrist issues.
 Turn off screens for at least one hour before bedtime.

-Look stuff up about the game to find out secrets about the level that can help you if you are stuck.
+Look the game up to find secrets about the level that can help you if you are stuck.
 Or just leave it and come back to it later.

 Think about your setup.
-Try to ensure it is not adding additional strain.
+Make sure it is not adding additional strain.
 Try to keep devices outside of the bedroom.
 Aim for no screens whenever you are eating.

-Do your school/college work or helping out in the house before gaming.
+Do your school/college work or help out in the house before gaming.
 Perhaps treat gaming as a reward.